ethereum/devp2p/discv5/discv5-wire.md

 ### Packet Encoding

-All packets start with a fixed-size `tag`.
+All regular packets except WHOAREYOU start with a fixed-size `tag`.
 For a packet sent by node A to node B:

     tag              = xor(sha256(dest-node-id), src-node-id)
     dest-node-id     = 32-byte node ID of B src-node-id      = 32-byte node ID of A

 The recipient can recover the sender's ID by performing the same calculation in reverse.

     src-node-id      = xor(sha256(dest-node-id), tag)